cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-13-game-wager.md

 func (k *Keeper) MustPayWinnings(ctx sdk.Context, storedGame *types.StoredGame)
 func (k *Keeper) MustRefundWager(ctx sdk.Context, storedGame *types.StoredGame)
 ```
-In the above, the `Must` prefix means that it either takes place or a panic is issued.
-After all, if a player cannot pay the wager, it is a user-side error, and the user should be informed with a failed transaction.
+The `Must` prefix in the function means that the transaction either takes place or a panic is issued.
+After all, if a player cannot pay the wager, it is a user-side error, and the user must be informed of a failed transaction.

 On the other hand, if the module cannot pay, it means the escrow account has failed.
-This is much more serious, an invariant has been violated and the whole application should be terminated.
+This error is much more serious, an invariant has been violated and the whole application must be terminated.

 1. **Collecting wagers** happens on a player's first move.
 This makes sense.
 Don't forget to differentiate between players:
     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/a8e8cdfe3f02697495f15d2348ed960635f32dc3/x/checkers/keeper/wager_handler.go#L15-L36]